Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [15:13]
+   - Start time: [15:10]
-   - End time: [20:45]
+   - End time: [21:30]
-   - Duration:  5 H & 5 Min
+   - Duration:  6 H
-   - Progress: [single product page]
+   - Progress: [single product page almost done with responsive]
-   - Additional notes: The shop page is done and the single product page is started and done half and need to be responsive
+   - Additional notes: single product page is done with responsive and some little details remained in very small time.

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: a good number input was not found and still need to be do.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some filter part need more time becuase of js code and need R & D

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken:
+Based on the progress made today and the remaining tasks, the following steps should be taken: the next page (blog) will start tomrrow
-This page is done untill tomorrow and next will be start

 ## Conclusion
-its need time to be done and its not very complicated.
+some part may need more time and it need to focus on it.